SpinalHDL/SpinalWorkshop/README.md

 - Mandelbrot : src/main/scala/workshop/mandelbrot
 - UDP : src/main/scala/workshop/udp

-In each labs, there is an assets folder which contain a starting template and a solution.
+In each labs, there is an assets folder which contain a starting template and a solution.<br>
+In each labs, there is an spec.html which give basics of the lab.

 ### Generate your RTL
 For each labs, you will find an scala main which will generate your RTL.